xmatters/xm-labs-sematext-integration/README.md

 ### Create an xMatters Integration User

 Although this step is not required, it is recommended.
-This will enhance security and ensuring the integration does not unintentionally break.
+This will enhance security and ensure the integration does not unintentionally break when a password is changed.

 **Note**: If you are installing this integration into an xMatters trial instance, you don't need to create a new user.
 Instead, locate the "Integration User" sample user that was automatically configured with the REST Web Service User role when your instance was created and assign them a new password.
 You can then skip ahead to the next section.

-**Note 2**: This user won't be able to "see" other users with the Company Supervisor role and so won't be able to authenticate

 **To create an integration user:**